 A little backstory: I don’t tolerate all foods very well (you can read more about my gut health story here).
-Dairy and also gluten-containing grains are a couple of the things my body prefers I avoid, and so I stick to what I know works best for my digestion.
+Dairy and also gluten-containing grains are a couple of the things my body does better without, and so I stick to what I know works best for my digestion.
 Buckwheat happens to be one of those things!

 These flatbreads however came about after trying some paleo/keto flatbreads that Sean’s parents like to make (they’re SO good).
 But since coconut flour is high FODMAP, too many of them = an upset stomach for me.
 So I decided to make ’em with buckwheat instead!

 These flatbreads can be cooked to a soft texture, or a little longer for a crispy texture.

 The rosemary in this recipe is really the star though, and I gotta say, rosemary is up there as one of my favourite herbs.
 It always blows me away how nature produces exactly what we need for health and for flavour.
 It’s like how I was pondering recently the reason behind flowers being so visually appealing.
 Is there even a reason?
 Nature’s just cool.

 I highly recommend you try these flatbreads with my Tomato & Olive Bruschetta!

 These super flavourful gluten-free rosemary flatbreads can be cooked either soft or crispy and make the perfect snack on their own, or base for a variety of toppings.